custap80/instr/README.md

 ## Issues
-1. Never try to open HTML file directly (for samplers-only) it will be blocked by CORS.
+1. Never try to open HTML file directly (for samplers-only) or it will be blocked by CORS.
 2. Instr will use heavy resources, especially on reverb.
 3. Shift key doesn't work on Firefox sometimes.
 Test keyboard from [toptal keycode](https://www.toptal.com/developers/keycode) if it works
 4. Most major browsers starting from around v110 above, they consume more resources than it's predecessor, especially on low-end devices.
 If you have such device, try at least chromium v85 or v80.
 They should still have decent features, also lightweight.